Azure/arc_jumpstart_docs/docs/azure_jumpstart_localbox/SQLMI/_index.md

   ![Screenshot showing PowerShell version](./localbox-powershell-version.png)

+> [!IMPORTANT]
+> Prior to running the following command, make sure proxy created using the command _az connectedk8s proxy_ is not running from the earlier sessions.
+Doing so will create conflict and the script will fail.
+Close any proxy and wait for few minutes to release the default proxy port.

 - Run _Configure-SQLManagedInstance.ps1_ at the commandline and follow instructions to login to Azure.

   ![Screenshot showing configur SQLMI script](./run-sqlmi-script.png)